July 16, 2020

-In this inaugural webinar, our speakers will explore a series of pressing questions: What is a crisis?
+In this inaugural webinar, our speakers will be exploring a series of pressing questions: What is a crisis?
 What does it mean to be imaginative during a crisis?
-How can art help us face what was previously unimaginable – and imagine and realize what has never been?
-Yasmine Awais, Dr. David Herman, Jr., and Denise Lim will discuss these questions and talk about how the power of imagination can move us forward during times of uncertainty.
+What is it to say that something is unimaginable and realize the unimaginable?
+Denise Lim, Yasmine Awais, and Dr. David Herman, Jr. will discuss these questions and talk about the power of imagination as a means of moving forward during times of uncertainty.

 Dr. David Herman, Jr. is Assistant Professor of Art Education, Tyler School of Art and Architecture at Temple University.
 He is a lens-based artist, educator, and scholar whose work explores the relations between the perceptual and the social as a politics of ontology.
 He is the co-founder of Preservation LINK, Inc., an arts education non-profit dedicated to creating visual literacy curricula for communities who have been historically under-represented.
 He also currently serves as an Executive Board Member of the International Visual Sociology Association, Advisory Committee Member for Brandywine Workshop & Archive’s Digital Portal Project, and Equity, Diversity & Inclusion Commission Member for the National Art Education Association.

 Denise Lim is a recent PhD graduate in Sociology from Yale University, with an MA degree in African Studies from Yale and a BA degree in English and Sociology from Bryn Mawr College.
-She is currently a lecturer at Yale College and teaches an undergraduate seminar entitled, “Space, Time, and the African City”.
-Denise also works as a strategic initiatives research fellow at the Yale Institute for the Preservation of Cultural Heritage, designing and implementing a data-driven research project that measures the impact that COVID-19 has had on training programs in cultural heritage and conservation throughout the African continent.
+She currently works as an education research assistant at the Yale University Art Gallery, an Africana studies teacher at the House for Arts, and will be working as a Yale alumni fellow teaching an undergraduate course in African urban sociology.
+Denise also works as a strategic initiatives research fellow at the Yale Institute for the Preservation of Cultural Heritage, designing and implementing a data-driven research project that measures the impact that COVID-19 has had on graduating students training in cultural heritage and conservation throughout the African continent.

 Philadelphia Photo Arts Center presents Finding Focus in Times of Crisis, a three-part webinar series on art and trauma.
 Cultural sociologist Denise Lim will lead a panel of artists, educators, and art therapists to introduce the principals and pedagogy of visual art and discuss how art can help people process and express experiences of trauma.